Explore the 2019 programme below, either by browsing the separate sections, or looking at the timetable view.

 -

-Paani: Of women and waterDirected by Costanza Burstin
+Paani: of women and waterDirected by Costanza Burstin

-Against the bleached sky of Rajasthan, we encounter the vidly attired women of small Muslim village as they engage in their work.
+Against the bleached sky of Rajasthan, we encounter the women of a small Muslim village as they engage in their work.
 Here, water binds their daily labour rituals: they collect and carry water in massive urns, they clean plates and clothes with it, water their animals, and even maintain their homes with it (we see them churn mud to smear across their floors).
 A record of the ongoing cycles of women’s labour (“we make food, we eat, we sleep, we wake up…”), their sense of humour and resilience, and the ways the community co-operate to deal with scarcity.

 Duration 22 minutes